NoroffFEU/css-frameworks-ca/README.md

 User can search the post content feed

-User can view a post content item by ID
+User can view a post content item by ID- OK

 User can create a post content item - OK